Microsoft-DXEIP/Tokyo-Hack-Docs/README.md

 ### You now know how to setup a basic Bot with the Microsoft Bot Framework that can run on Skype
 ### For a deeper dive into the bot framework follow this tutorial which takes you through building a bot to manage Deliveries and Table Bookings at a restaurant.
 ### [Bot Framework Deep Dive Tutorial](https://github.com/Microsoft-DXEIP/Tokyo-Hack-Bot-NET-Deep-Dive.git)
+> ### **Note:** This tutorial requires Windows and Visual Studio as it uses the .NET SDK

-### Another great place to look for examples of bot usage are at <https://github.com/Microsoft/BotBuilder-Samples>.
+### Another great place to dive deeper into the bot framework is <https://github.com/Microsoft/BotBuilder-Samples>.
 We encourage you to look through these samples to see what is possible with the Bot Framework.
-> ### **Note:** This tutorial requires Windows and Visual Studio as it uses the .NET SDK